0bserver07/Deploy-To-Baseten/readme.md

 - [Solid Resources Truss Examples](https://github.com/basetenlabs/truss-examples)

-1. Since we already have a sekeleton model from first step, now we will integrate the HuggingFace pipeline with the Baseten model.
+1. Since we already have a skeleton model from the first step, we will now integrate the HuggingFace pipeline with the Baseten model.
-   1. imports:
+   1. First, import the necessary libraries as follows:
    ```python
     import os
     import tempfile